tykervella/Slayhaven/README.md

 ## CONTRIBUTIONS

-The general file structure and some logic from the NavTabs/PortfolioContainer were taken from Week 20, activity 24 from the coding bootcamp I attended.
+The  file structure and some logic for the NavTabs and PortfolioContainer files were referenced from Week 20, activity 24 from the coding bootcamp I attended.

 ---